xian-sh/UniSDNet/rebuttal/R2_response_6_2.md

 > **Q2: This paper introduces some new/confusing terminologies with their own definition, which hurts the reading experience.
 For example, 'static semantic supplement network' and 'activity-silent mechanism' are actually the global context interaction.**

-**A2:**
-Thanks for your friendly reminder.
+**A2:** Thanks for your friendly reminder.
 To clear up your confusion, we clarify and revise some confusing representations as below.

-**1) `static semantic supplement network':** This is the network naming in terms of function, because in our work, we focus on understanding video content in a multimodal environment [R13], and we adopt a unified framework of static and dynamic structures.
+**1) 'static semantic supplement network':** This is the network naming in terms of function, because in our work, we focus on understanding video content in a multimodal environment [R13], and we adopt a unified framework of static and dynamic structures.
 In the early stage, this global interaction mode first perceives all multimodal information, and then information filtering is performed.
 In terms of the functionality of the static network for video understanding, it provides more video descriptions information and significantly fills the gap between vision-language modalities, aiding in understanding video content.

 **2) 'activity-silent mechanism':** This is the mechanism by which the brain processes information in the early stages of human visual perception for the video, as mentioned in [R14].
-It manifests as a static multi-source information interaction, achieving the "global broadcast communication" of the brain.
+It manifests as a static multi-source information interaction, achieving the 'global broadcast communication' of the brain.
 Because we are strongly inspired by this mechanism in static network design, we specifically mentioned this professional biological term in our manuscript.
-This network can achieve the effect of `the global context interaction' from a technical perspective, and this is the basic intention for our network design.
+This network can achieve the effect of 'the global context interaction' from a technical perspective, and this is the basic intention for our network design.

 We will incorporate your suggestion and consider both motivation and technical introduction in the paper.